caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *int*, *optional*, *default = 0*

-    Number of channels of HI cube, 0 means all channels.
+    Number of channels of the line cube, 0 means all channels.

   **firstchan**

     *int*, *optional*, *default = 0*

-    First channel of HI cube.
+    First channel of the line cube.

   **binchans**